 - Working closely with the Social Work Club in all of its programs and activities.

 All social work students, regardless of Phi Alpha membership, are invited and encouraged to participate in Phi Alpha sponsored activities.

-Student membership applications to NASW can be found in the lobby of our department located at 114 Rosedale Avenue.
-Student are also encouraged during their junior year prior to entering the field to join NASW.
-For more information or to express interest in attending an NASW conference, please contact any faculty person.
+Student are also encouraged to join NASW.
+To express interest in attending a NASW conference, please contact any faculty person.